-Breast Cancer Awareness Items That Donate 100 Percent Of Proceeds To Charity
+Fashion & Beauty Items That Actually Donate 100 Percent Of Profits To Breast Cancer Charities

 In case you haven't already seen the splashes of pink popping up everywhere, October is Breast Cancer Awareness Month.
 That means a ton of company's will be debuting pink products, many with a charitable promise.
 But how do you find the best pink items to invest in for a cause?
 Well, there's one main indicator that's most important to take into account — the amount of money that goes toward charity.
 And a reputable charity, at that.